This Back-to-Basics Food Plan Couldn't Be Simpler, and the Results May Be Shocking

 Good for you for ending up here.
 You know something needs to change...you just aren't quite sure what to do.
 And that's where I come in to help!

 We've made it too complicated.

-People used to be thin.
-Like, all people more or less.
+Almost everyone used to be thin.
+All people were a healthy weight more or less.
 Or at least, way more people than are thin today.

 I'd argue that it's snacking.